SeanLam751/presto-redis/README.md

-Presto Redis Helm Chart
+Presto Mongo Helm Chart
 ==
 This is a helm chart with the following features
 - Presto with
     - 1 coordinator node
     - 2 worker nodes
-    - A redis connector
+    - A redis and mongo connector
 - 2 Redis nodes
+- 1 Mongo node
 - 2 rocky linux nodes
 - 1 ubuntu node with
     - Presto cli